MicrosoftDocs/memdocs/sccm/core/understand/install-the-ltsb.md

 When you use the 1606 baseline media to install a new site of either branch, use the site planning, preparation, and installation procedures documented in the [Installing System Center Configuration Manager sites](/sccm/core/servers/deploy/install/installing-sites) topic with the addition of the following considerations for Setup:

 - During Setup you must choose the branch of Configuration Manager that you want to install, and you can specify details for your Software Assurance agreement.
 -	New scripted installation.
-For more information, see "New scripted installation options" earlier in this topic.
+For more information, see "New scripted installation options" earlier in this article.

 ## Expand a stand-alone primary site
 You can expand a stand-alone primary site that runs the LTSB.
 The process is no different than that used for a Current Branch site with one caveat: